pztask/mintbase-pzt-session-nft-demo/docker/README.md

 docker build -t pzt/smart_contract_deploy ./smart_contract_deploy
 ```

-You will be prompted to follow the wallet login, by copying and pasting the given url on your browser and then approving the access on you account.
-If the redirect doesn't work in the end, just copy your account id and paste it on the terminal.

 After the docker image is built, then we use it to run and deploy our smart contract on near.

+You will be prompted to follow the wallet login, by copying and pasting the given url on your browser and then approving the access on your **account where the contract will be deployed**.
+If the redirect doesn't work in the end, just insert your account id on the terminal.

+If you're running the following command for the second time, you'll get a warning saying that the contract has already been initialized, just ignore it.

 ```
-docker run --env-file='./.env' -it pzt/smart_contract_deploy
+docker run --env-file='.env' -it pzt/smart_contract_deploy
 ```

 ## 3. Add data to the api

-The api comes with some only two test users available in the `prisma/seed.ts` file.
+The api comes with only two test users available in the `prisma/seed.ts` file.

 ```
 john.doe@example.com:password1